ManuelElizaldi/PyStrava/README.md

 - Merge with garmin data for more variables - more precise model
 - gather more data
 - ratios between variables
+- workouts like bouldering are not being tracked
+- strenght output is not being tracked